-In 1989, the Surgeon General issued a report that cigarettes and other forms of tobacco, which contain nicotine (such as cigars, pipe tobacco and chewing tobacco) are addictive.
+In 1989, the Surgeon General issued a report indicating that cigarettes and other forms of tobacco which contain nicotine (such as cigars, pipe tobacco, and chewing tobacco) are addictive.
 The report also determined that smoking was a major cause of stroke as well as the third leading cause of death in the U.S.

 Besides nicotine's addictive properties, other factors to consider include its easy availability, the small number of legal and social consequences of tobacco use and the sophisticated marketing and advertising methods of tobacco companies.
 These combined with nicotine's addictive properties often lead to first use and, ultimately, addiction.

 Recent research has shown how nicotine acts on the brain.
 Nicotine activates the circuitry that regulates feelings of pleasure, the so-called reward pathways.
-Research has shown that nicotine increases the levels of dopamine (a key brain chemical involved in mediating the desire to consume drugs) in the reward circuits.
+Research has shown that nicotine increases the levels of dopamine (a key brain chemical involved in mediating the desire to consume drugs) in the reward circuits of the brain.
 Nicotine's pharmacokinetic properties have been found to enhance its abuse potential.
-Cigarette smoking produces a rapid distribution of nicotine to the brain, with drug levels peaking within 10 seconds of inhalation.
+Smoking cigarettes produces a rapid distribution of nicotine to the brain, with drug levels peaking within 10 seconds of inhalation.
 The acute effects of nicotine dissipate within a few minutes, causing the need to continue repeated intake throughout the day.